 Another example of a situation when a wet reckless charge may be offered as a plea bargain, is when the prosecution has a weak case that they are not certain of winning in court.
-Attorney English says that for many prosecutors, they would rather accept a plea to a lesser charge, than risk going to court with a case that has a chance of unravelling on them during trial.
+Attorney English says that for many prosecutors, they would rather accept a plea to a lesser charge, than risk case that has a chance of unravelling on them during trial.

 However, only a good drunk driving attorney will be able to determine whether or not a wet reckless charge is the right one for you.
 Because each county prosecutor is different, and each case is distinct, you should not attempt to make any legal decisions or accept any offers without first consulting with your experienced drunk driving attorney.